-Class/group actions are a new phenomenon in South Africa, and since 2012, only a handful of applications for certification have been brought.
-At present, the most important group/class actions relate to occupational health and safety damages claims, for instance, the Silicosis matter.
-The Silicosis case will provide guidance in the absence of legislation to regulate class actions.
-There are also two cases regarding the distribution of bread in the Western Cape, where the Competition Commission found the bread industry guilty of engaging in anti-competitive conduct.
-Applicants approached the courts for the certification of a class and were successful in the Constitutional Court.
+Class/group actions are a fairly new phenomenon in South Africa, and since 2012, only a handful of applications for certification have been brought.
+The Silicosis case provided guidance in the absence of legislation to regulate class actions.
+There were also two cases regarding the distribution of bread in the Western Cape, where the Competition Commission found the bread industry guilty of engaging in anti-competitive conduct.
+Applicants approached the courts for the certification of a class and ultimately, the Constitutional Court granted the application.
 Most of the claims are delictual/tort damages claims.
+The Steinhoff accounting/financial and securities scandal resulted in a Dutch class action against the company,